Sawing a woman in half: History

 There remains a debate about the origin of sawing illusions, with some sources saying a magician named Torrini may have performed the first version in front of Pope Pius VII in 1809.
-However, it is more likely that the story is a fiction which has its roots in the writings of the famous French magician Jean-Eugène Robert-Houdin.
+However, it is more likely that the story is fiction which has its roots in the writings of the famous French magician Jean-Eugène Robert-Houdin.
 In his Memoirs, written in 1858, Robert-Houdin described a sawing illusion performed by a magician named Torrini.

 Modern magic inventor and historian Jim Steinmeyer has concluded that there was probably no real Torrini and the story was merely a way for Robert-Houdin to play with ideas.
 It was suggested during a court case in 1922 that the trick can be traced back to ancient Egypt; however, this claim has not been substantiated.
 Wherever the idea originated, until the 1920s it remained just an idea for an effect, rather than a practical application of a method.

 A public show ‘Phauna - Grand Conjuring Performance’ at the Warminster Athenaeum in Warminster, Wiltshire, 11 and 12 January 1887, included the illusion by Mr F I Flower of sawing his magician’s assistant, Miss Sylvester in half.
 This could claim to be the earliest verifiable record of this act.

 Until recently it was generally accepted that the first public performance of a sawing illusion was achieved by British magician P. T. Selbit on 17 January 1921 at the Finsbury Park Empire theatre in London.
 In fact Selbit had previously performed the illusion in December 1920 before a select audience of promoters and theatrical agents at the St. George's Hall, London, to try to persuade one of them to book his new act for public shows.
 His trick, which he billed as "Sawing Through A Woman", was significantly different from what a modern audience would expect.
 Selbit's assistant was locked inside a closed wooden crate and could not be seen.
 The impression that she could not evade the saw was created by the confined space in the box and by ropes tied to her hands, feet, and neck, which were held throughout the illusion by spectators from the audience.

 The question of who was the first woman to be sawn in half has received much less publicity than the question of which magician first presented the illusion.
 According to Jim Steinmeyer the woman who participated in the December 1920 demonstration was Jan Glenrose, who was Selbit's main assistant at that time and who was also the partner of magician Fred Culpitt.
 In the public performance the role of victim was taken by principal assistant Betty Barker.